Welcome to today's edition of the Rush 24-7 podcast.

 These are his friends doing this.

-This to me was just a huge, huge hit on the integrity and the moral force and authority that has been lost by this White House.
+This, to me, was just a huge, huge hit on the integrity and the moral force and authority that has been lost by this White House.

 Now, I know it's a little late for this.

-But this was just another indication here of how things have not gotten better in any of the ways people hoped.
+I mean, look at Larry Wilmore not doing this would not change the moral authority of this White House long ago vanished, but this was just another indication here of how things have not gotten better in any of the ways people hoped.

-There's more and more misery, more and more unhappiness, more and more anxiety, more and more fear.
+The economy, the job circumstance, the circumstances for everybody, day-to-day life, there's more and more misery, more and more unhappiness, more and more anxiety, more and more fear.

-But you look at the unemployment rate in the African American community, you look at the unemployment rate in African American teenagers, you look at the murder rate, African Americans, the black on black crime.
+But you look at the unemployment rate in the African American, you look at the unemployment rate in African-American teenagers, you look at the murder rate, African-Americans, the black on black crime, you look at that, and there's nobody anywhere that can statistically or any other way tell you that things have gotten better.

 And I'm just wanting to remind you why so many people voted for Obama, hoping that his election would mean so much.